wiardvanrij/twitter-banner/readme.md

 This is the URL you should save as input for the docker Image to run the `job.yaml` with.
 Do remove the `&from=xxx&to=xxx` part of the URL. *We don't need this.*

+Make sure it has the proper dimensions for Twitter, which is: `&width=1500&height=500` Adjust this in the params.

 Now in `job.yaml` fill in the environment variables.
 The tokens should be from the Twitter API.
 The image_url is the url from above.
 Remember to remove the `from` and `to` part.
 Since we have auth on Grafana, we have to add a prefix to the url with so it looks like: `http://admin:admin@grafana:3000`

 If you ever run this publicly, refactor this with an API key.